Diagnosis of Alzheimers Disease

 Diagnostic CategoriesAn Alzheimers disease diagnosis usually falls into one of three categories:

 - Probable Alzheimers disease—This indicates that other dementia-related disorders have likely been ruled out.
 The symptoms are most likely due to Alzheimers disease.
-At least two areas of cognition are affected.
+At least 2 areas of cognition are affected.
 One area is a worsening of memory.

 - Possible Alzheimers disease—The dementia is possibly caused by Alzheimers disease.
 There may be other disorders that are causing the dementia.